Providence restaurants, hotels, and areas

 Last checked

-Best for: First-time Rhode Island visitors who want one compact city to anchor the trip
+Best for: First-time Rhode Island visitors who want one compact city to build the trip around

 What it solves